Are Cotton T-Shirts Good for Workout? I Tested Them for 6 Months

 Moisture Management: Can Cotton Keep You Dry?

-Cotton has good humidity operation parcels.
+Cotton has decent moisture absorption properties.
 This workout material absorbs sweat without actively pulling it away from the skin.

-As a result, during exercise, your shirt will feel wet and glutinous, which can be uncomfortable.
+As a result, during exercise, your shirt feels wet and sticky, which can be uncomfortable.
 In light cotton, you’ll feel cooler when there is air rotation around your body.

 Is cotton still keeping you dry?
-This materiel does not actively pull moisture away from the skin.
+This material does not actively pull moisture away from the skin.
+Cotton shirts lack the sweat-wicking performance found in many athletic shirts.

 Sweat Retention vs. Sweat-Wicking: What You Need to Know

-Cotton is a hydrophilic material it loves water.
+Cotton is a hydrophilic material; it loves water.
 Synthetic fibers are hydrophobic.
-This is crucial in a humidity operation.
+This is crucial in moisture management.
 Cotton holds sweat.
 Polyester pushes it out to evaporate.

 Here’s a comparison table of cotton vs polyester: